nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/jsf-ui-migration.md

 ## Going Further

 A [Migration Service]({{page page='migration-services'}}) can be activated to migrate some Studio Configuration from JSF UI to Web UI.
 This migration tool is a safe and automated way to migrate your configuration to Web UI based on your existing JSF UI configuration.

-Note that it migrates simple configuration objects and is not adapted for complex configurations.
+Note that it will let you save time but depending on the complexity of your configuration, some manual actions will still be required